NabilSaikaly/CS-Stats-Scraper/README.md

 - sys

 ## Benefits of this program
-Several CSGO Players reached out and addressed that they need a program to scrape H1TV's stats since it is the most reliable website and they need to do it directly while playing their game or in the lobby, without actually opening a web-browser, going to the website, specifying the filtering requirements and viewing the reports.
+Several CSGO Players reached out and addressed that they need a program to scrape HLTV's stats since it is the most reliable website and they need to do it directly while playing their game or in the lobby, without actually opening a web-browser, going to the website, specifying the filtering requirements and viewing the reports.
-"cs.py" fulfills these requirements and is able to data-scrape H1TV's database and filter on specific date-ranges to retrieve the required reports.
+"cs.py" fulfills these requirements and is able to data-scrape HLTV's database and filter on specific date-ranges to retrieve the required reports.
 In addition, the program allows its end-users to search for a specific player and retrieve his/her performance and stats if the player belongs to the Top Players Tier.
 There are two main executions to run this program:
 - **The Faster Ability Usage** (achieved by listing specific arguments)
 - **The Regular Usage**